i3games/FlappyLearning/NOTES.md

 }
 ```

-I haven't used modules (yet), I like the simplicity of having a few JavaScript and an HTML file.
+I haven't switched the code to modules (yet), I like the simplicity of having a few JavaScript and an HTML file.
 If the program gets more complex / wants to be tested / re-used, ES6 modules and [webpack](https://webpack.js.org/) would be appropriate.

 I run everything through [semistandard](https://github.com/Flet/semistandard).

+The game runs on two separate loops: `game.display` uses `requestAnimationFrame` to draw the world,
+while `game.update` uses `setTimeout` to refresh parameters.
+The rate can be set in the user interface.
+To my surprise, the highest speed setting switches to a `window.postMessage` construction (see the top of `game.js`) in favour of `setTimeout(callback, 0)`.
+I originally planned to get rid of this gnarly  [IFFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression), until I learned that it is [significantly faster](https://dbaron.org/log/20100309-faster-timeouts) than the JavaScript event loop.